 These activities include reading aloud to your child and letting him or her see what you are reading; providing a chalkboard, finger paints and different shaped blocks and showing your child how to use them in imaginative play; providing safe opportunities to use playground equipment like a jungle gym and balance beam; and allowing time for interacting with other children and for playing independently.

-By age 3, your child should have a thorough optometric eye examination to make sure your preschooler’s vision is developing properly and there is no evidence of eye disease.
-If needed, your doctor can prescribe treatment including glasses and/or vision therapy to correct a vision development problem.
+By age 3, your child should have a thorough eye examination with a pediatric eye doctor to make sure your preschooler’s vision is developing properly and there is no evidence of eye disease.
+If needed, Dr. Hicks can prescribe treatment including glasses and/or vision therapy to correct a vision development problem.

-Here are several tips to make your child’s optometric examination a positive experience:
+Here are several tips to make your child’s pediatric eye examination a positive experience:

 - Make an appointment early in the day.
 Allow about one hour.